homewardgamer/CollegeTimeTableMaker/README.md

 # TimetableGenerator

-> This is a django project used to generate timetables for a school which could be output as a pdf and downloaded.
+> This is a django project used to generate timetables for a college which could be output as a pdf and downloaded.

 ![Timetable](screenshots/timetable.jpg "A generated timetable output for a class")